- Eco Friendly

 - This week…

+Having grown up on a tulip farm and having worked both in the fields and in the flower stalls as a child, I’ve learned quite a lot from my father about tulips and how to care for them.
 Because we’re nearing Spring and tulips are popping up in every flower stand around town, I thought I should write down a few of my best tulip tips.

 1.)
 Buy the freshest tulips.
 Don’t buy tulips that are limp; make sure the stems are thick, plump and strong.
 (In general, the bigger the stem–the bigger the bulb– the healthier the flower).